Upcoming Events - Radford News Journal

 A number of volunteer opportunities are available at the Montgomery Museum.

-Docent: training is provided for individuals to staff the front office, answer calls, make sales, and interpret the history of the museum; events planning: planning and implementation of our major events annually, including Heritage Day, Mountains of Music, h’Arts on Main, Cruisin’ Christiansburg; Working with any of the committees: (Membership, Marketing, Events/Fundraising, Building Expansion, Building and Grounds); research with genealogy projects: working with the genealogy team; gardening: working in the garden with Virginia Master Gardeners.
-Contact 540.382.5644 and visit www.montgomerymuseum.org
+Docent training is provided for individuals to staff the front office, answer calls, make sales, and interpret the history of the museum.
+Volunteers are needed also for events planning: planning and implementation of our major events annually, including Heritage Day, Mountains of Music, h’Arts on Main, Cruisin’ Christiansburg; working with any of the committees (membership, marketing, events/fundraising, building expansion, building and grounds); research with genealogy projects; working with the genealogy team; gardening: working in the garden with Virginia Master Gardeners.
+Contact 540.382.5644 or visit www.montgomerymuseum.org

 Art Exhibit: Art by “CB”

-All Month of December, at the Blacksburg Library.
-CB is a Southwest Virginia resident who enjoys exploring a wide array of art mediums and whose work includes drawing, painting, sculpture, and ceramics.
-She has spent a number of years working as an art instructor, a graphic designer, and industrial designer, and a landscape/hardscape designer and installer.
+All the month of December, at the Montgomery-Floyd Regional Library.
+CB is a Southwest Virginia resident who enjoys exploring a wide array of art mediums and whose work includes drawing, painting, sculpture and ceramics.
+She has spent a number of years working as an art instructor, a graphic designer and industrial designer, and a landscape/hardscape designer and installer.

 Art in Miss Jessie’s Gallery & Front Desk

-All Month of December, at the Jessie Peterman Memorial Library.
-Featuring the sculpture, drawings, paintings, and graphics of artist Ling Jie Gu, who seeks to find meaning in the natural world land translate it into a comprehensible format for her audience to enjoy.
-The pieces are either anecdotes of her imagination, or merely studies of how the natural world operates.
+All the month of December, at the Jessie Peterman Memorial Library.
+Featuring the sculpture, drawings, paintings, and graphics of artist Ling Jie Gu, who seeks to find meaning in the natural world and translate it into a comprehensible format for her audience to enjoy.
+The pieces are either anecdotes of her imagination or merely studies of how the natural world operates.
 She seeks to translate these things into a common lingo.
-Don’t miss her high energy show!
+Don’t miss her high energy show.

 Disguise a Gingerbread Man

-All Month of December, at the Christiansburg Library.
-Disguise your gingerbread man as a character from your favorite book!
+All the month of December, at the Christiansburg Library.
+Disguise your gingerbread man as a character from your favorite book.
 Return the completed project with your name, character’s name, and book title on the back to the library by Dec.
-22 so they library judges can pick a winner!
+22 so the library judges can pick a winner.

 StoryWalk

-All Month at the Christiansburg Library.Exercise your brain and body as you read and walk the trail!
+All the month of December at the Christiansburg Library.Exercise your brain and body as you read and walk the trail.
 Begin at the library or the College Street entrance of Downtown Park.
 This month’s book is When it Starts to Snow.

 - Pluribus Unum

-All Month of December, at the Jessie Peterman Memorial Library.
+All the month of December at the Jessie Peterman Memorial Library.
 Looking for something to do?
 Come in and help put together a 1,000 piece puzzle.

 Holiday Conversation Starters

-All Month of December, at the Jessie Peterman Memorial Library.
-Stop by and answer more thought-provoking questions; this month they’ll have a festive, holiday twist!
+All the month of December, at the Jessie Peterman Memorial Library.
+Stop by and answer thought-provoking questions; this month they’ll have a festive, holiday twist.

 Jolly-Wrapped Mystery Books

-All Month of December, at the Christiansburg Library.
+All the month of December at the Christiansburg Library.
 Celebrate good teen reads by picking up a gift-wrapped book from our teen alley.
-Each book will have a one line book hint.
-Take the book to the front desk to check out the jolly-good surprise!
+Each book will have a one-line book hint.
+Take the book to the front desk to check out the jolly-good surprise.

 Junior Artist Program

-All Month of December, at the Jessie Peterman Memorial Library.
-Become a Junior Artist and earn a sketchbook!
+All the month of December at the Jessie Peterman Memorial Library.
+Become a Junior Artist and earn a sketchbook.
 Just pick up an art card at the front desk, visit Miss Jessie’s Gallery, answer a few questions, then return your signed card to the front desk for a bookmark.
 Complete five cards, and you will get your very own artist sketchbook.
-Parental assistance is encouraged, particularly for the littlest Junior Artists!
+Parental assistance is encouraged, particularly for the littlest junior artists!